Mike Price: Washington State

 In March 1989, Price was hired by WSU Athletic Director Jim Livengood to be head coach of the Washington State team.
 Price and Livengood had been friends since 1964 when they both played quarterback at Everett Junior College.
 Price was chosen over former Washington assistant coach Ray Dorr.

-On the field, Price was noted for his historic success at Washington State, where he served for fourteen seasons (1989–2002) and compiled a record, with three ten-win seasons and five bowl appearances.
+On the field, Price was noted for his historic success at Washington State, where he served for fourteen seasons (1989–2002) and compiled an record, with three ten-win seasons and five bowl appearances.
 His last two seasons at "Wazzu" combined for a 20–5 record (13–3 in the Pac-10).
 Price's 2002 team compiled a 7–1 mark in the conference and advanced to the Rose Bowl, where they were defeated by the Oklahoma Sooners 34–14.
 Five years earlier in 1997, Price was named National Coach of the Year, as the Cougars returned to the Rose Bowl after more than sixty years.
 Price, who also guided WSU to the 2003 Rose Bowl, calls the 1998 Rose Bowl his greatest coaching achievement.
 During his tenure at Washington State, he mentored some of the greatest players in the school's history, including quarterbacks Drew Bledsoe, Ryan Leaf, and Jason Gesser.

 Prior to his departure, Price had recently signed a five-year contract at a base salary of $600,000 per year.
 With incentives, his compensation exceeded $900,000 in his final season at WSU.
 His original contract in 1989 was a four-year deal at $75,000 per year with unspecified television and radio revenues.